Anna Zatorska Piotrkowska

 This map, with Waniów in the centre and Bełz to the west, comes from a series created by the wojskowy instytut geograficzny warszawa (Military Geographical Institute Warsaw) in 1936.
 It shows Waniów's more than 30 farms, a church and a cemetery.
 The blue line to the north is a river and the green belt in the south represents forests.2

 Young families formed the bulk of the new kolonia (settlement).
 All the Zatorski children were born there, Anna, the third, in 1934.
 She does not know how her parents heard about the land but suggests the usual form of communication at the time—word of mouth.
-Travellers chatting to local inhabitants spread and exchanged information.
+By chatting to local inhabitants, “travellers” spread and exchanged information.

 Anna has few memories of the kolonia.
-“I only know that we lived not very far from my grandmother, and that we used to visit her often.”
+“I know that we lived not very far from my grandmother, three or four houses from the end of the road towards Bełz, and that we used to visit her often.”

-She cannot remember exactly what types of crops her father grew but knows that as well as growing food for their families, farmers often produced “cash crops.”
-A company producing sugar, for instance, provided a farmer with sugarbeet seed and advice.
-The farmer produced the crop and was paid on delivery of the harvest.
+Anna cannot remember exactly what types of crops her father grew but knows that as well as growing food for themselves, farmers often produced “cash crops.”
+A company producing sugar, for instance, provided a farmer with sugar beet seed, and advice.
+The farmer produced the crop and the company paid him on delivery of the harvest.
 Albin also held a job at the local distillery, which meant that even after the harvest he still had an income.